MMNetworks/myproxy/README.md

 On a multiuser system mproxy can user proxy Basic authentication to limit access to the myproxy port ( should only be used when listening on localhost ).

+The websocket, mitm, etc yaml input files set in the main configuration are monitored i.e. an changes will be applied w/o restarting myproxy.

 ## Installing

 ```sh